munhitsu/CRAttributes/README.md

 - mutable attributed string model field
 - cached rendered string (hash applied operation ids) (store op local id and true false)
 - optimise the structure with split and attached search tree (manually balanced once in a while)

+## future potential optimisations
+- var string: String - make our own String subclass and implement subscript and/or other used methods
+- binary tree initialised on every note load
+- compare full binary tree with binary tree and list search for last 20 elements
+- preload all related objects on document open
+- cache rendered string in anothed data store